 Pinellas County’s oldest museum was founded in 1921.
 The Museum library includes city directories, news clippings with subject lists, over 8000 Digitized Photos, Sanborne Maps, original and copies of maps as old as 1600, real estate Platt books, personal papers, business records, military and tourist ephemera, oral histories, etc., documenting St. Petersburg and the Pinellas peninsula.

-Institutional archives plus special collections including local and regional history, marine science, natural history, journalism and media studies collections such as the papers of Nelson Poynter, founder of the St. Petersburg Times, the William Hamilton Underground Newspaper collection and The 'Muggs and Skeeter' Cartoon Collection of Wally Bishop.
-Also created the USFSP Digital Archive as a repository of significant print and “born digital” materials.
+Institutional archives plus special collections including local and regional history, marine science, natural history, journalism and media studies collections.
+The USFSP Digital Archive is a repository of significant print and “born digital” materials.

 St. Petersburg College, formerly St Petersburg Junior College, is the oldest community college in Florida and the library holds documentation from the beginning of the college circa 1930.
 The library houses special collections featuring the Gibbs Junior College Collection, the M. Carolyn Parker Microform Collection from Wendell Ware, the William C. Cramer Collection, a Russian language collection and the St. Petersburg College Archives.